kjmagill/kjmagill/README.md

 - 👔 &nbsp; I'm the founder of Rising Tide Labs and capemaywebdesign.com, as well as a contributor in the engineering & UX workstreams of multiple DAOs.
 - 🏫 &nbsp; My education includes Bloomtech ("Lambda School" during my time there) for full stack web development, Coastal Carolina University for applied mathematics, and Drexel University for business administration.
-- 💻 &nbsp; I build things with Python, TypeScript, JavaScript, Solidity, Rust and a variety of other programming languages & frameworks.
+- 💻 &nbsp; I build things with Python, TypeScript, JavaScript, Solidity, Rust and a variety of other programming languages.
 - 🏀 &nbsp; I enjoy tackling vulnerability challenges; experimenting with agentic orchestration, workflows & loops; and playing basketball & texas hold'em.

 #### Stats